2021 NFL Draft preview: Will the Vikings take another kicker?

-This is the first in a series of position previews for the 2020 NFL draft, which runs April 29-May 1.Today:Kickers
+This is the fourth in a series of position previews for the 2020 NFL draft, which runs April 29-May 1.Today:Kickers

 THREE NAMES TO KNOW